HannesOberreiter/btree_database/README.md

-# Helper Repo - Docker MySQL and MariaDB
+# Helper Repo - Docker MariaDB

 Helper Repo for setting up Docker Container with multiple MariaDB databases.
 Used in production and development.